CompletelyGeneric/hltv-ircbot/README.md

-# hltv-ircbot
+#hltv-ircbot
-Requires: feedparser
+####Info:
-Simple bot to output live CS matches to a channel using HLTV's RSS feed.
+Simple python bot to output live CS matches to a channel using HLTV's RSS feed.
+By default the bot outputs live matches to channels
-By default the script is configured to check for a new match every minute and display it if it hasn't already.
+#####Requires: feedparser

-Commands:
+####Commands:
 .matches - displays upcoming matches
 .bots/.version - returns info about the bot